Mike Sorber

 Michael Steven Sorber (born May 14, 1971) is an American soccer coach and former player.
-He most recently served as an assistant head coach for Toronto FC in Major League Soccer.
 He played professionally in the United States and Mexico and was a member of the U.S. national team at the 1994 FIFA World Cup.

 Youth and college

 Sorber was born and raised in Florissant, Missouri in the St. Louis area, where his father Pete Sorber was the head coach of the St. Louis Community College-Florissant Valley men's soccer team for 30 years.
 During those years, he led the college to 10 National Junior College Athletic Association national championships.